Tithiwat/travis-gke/README.md

-# travis-gke
+# Travis scripts examples for GKE

-DevOps using Github - Travis and Deploy to Google Kubernetes Cluster
+Travis scripts examples for building and deploying an application in GKE (Google Kubernetes Engine)